atef-najar/adcb/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-# AVM Completion Secure Endpoint
+# AVM Completion Secure Endpoint.
+The behavior of the secure end point is slightly different than the regular endpoint.
+# Hint : Try embedding an email address in the text

 ## Endpoints
 `POST /avm-completion`
 `POST /avm-completion-secure`